 Any gate to the enclosure must:

 - contain a self closing and self latching mechanism

 - be kept locked when the dog is in the enclosure

 - display a warning sign

-What is Council doing to enforce the control requirements?
+What are we doing to enforce the control requirements?

-This program involves the auditing of Council records and the NSW Companion Animal Register to identify owners of restricted dogs.
+This program involves the auditing of our records and the NSW Companion Animal Register to identify owners of restricted dogs.
 The project also includes a community education campaign and enforcement component.

-Since March 2002 Council’s Officers have been conducting inspections of all known Pit Bull Terrier owners’ premises ensuring that they comply with the requirements in the Act for the keeping of restricted dogs.
+Since March 2002 our Officers have been conducting inspections of all known Pit Bull Terrier owners’ premises ensuring that they comply with the requirements in the Act for the keeping of restricted dogs.